-This post is a follow-up to my previous post on the same topic, which was inspired by a journal club podcast that dealt with a research paper on Cannabis use and psychosis.
+This post follows up my previous post on the same topic on cannabis use and psychosis.

 About the study